EnigmaCurry/jython-shell-server/README.markdown

 2. Copy the jython jar file to the libs directory
 3. Copy the JythonShellServer.jar to the libs directory

-Instantiate Jython Shell Server inside IRCCat.java inside the default IRCCat constructor:
+Instantiate Jython Shell Server inside IRCCat.java inside the IRCCat constructor:

 	public IRCCat(XMLConfiguration c) throws Exception {